MohamedHamisa/MAS/README.md

 Copy code
 pip install -r requirements.txt
 Usage
-1. Data Preprocessing and Model Training
+Data Preprocessing and Model Training
-To prepare the data and train the model:

-Run the notebook churn_model_training.ipynb to see the steps taken for data preprocessing, feature engineering, and model selection.
+Run the notebook churn_model_training.ipynb to explore data preprocessing, feature engineering, and model selection steps.
-A pre-trained model (customer_churn_model.pkl) is provided for immediate use.
+A pre-trained model (customer_churn_model.pkl) is available for immediate use.
-2. Power BI Dashboard
+Power BI Dashboard
-Our Power BI dashboard provides an interactive view of customer churn data and allows users to filter and explore churn drivers.
+Our Power BI dashboard provides an interactive view of customer churn data and enables users to filter and analyze churn drivers.

 Access the dashboard file in the /dashboard directory.
 Open it in Power BI Desktop for further customization and use.
-3. API Deployment
+API Deployment
-Our API, built with Flask, allows for churn predictions on new customer data.
+Our API, built with Flask, enables churn predictions on new customer data.

-Run the API locally with:
+Run the API locally:
 bash
 Copy code
 python app.py
-The /predict_churn endpoint takes JSON input and returns a prediction indicating whether a customer is likely to churn.
+API Endpoint: /predict_churn
-Example JSON input:
+Example JSON Input:
 json
 Copy code
 {